markerberg/helpful-JS/sorting.md

 }
  ```

-## Quicksort - we grab a value and compare it, small nums go left. bigger nums go right.
-Repeat this process
+## Quicksort - Pick a pivot from the array and partition the array into sub-arrays.
+Everything in the left sub-array is less than the pivot.
+Everything in the right sub-array is greater than the pivot.
+Recursively sort the left and right sub-arrays.
 ```
 // loop, if el less than pivot, swap it to left
 // each loop that has value < pivot, increment counter